 White Zig Zag Sewing Machine

 I’m told this is the machine my Grandma did most of her sewing on (home projects, clothing, quilting, embroidery).
-My Dad had it serviced to working order a few years ago “just in case”.
-Last time I visited I took a few photo’s and rummaged through some of her saved supplies and notions.
-I didn’t try using it (I know! another time) but I had to share this.
+My Dad had it serviced to working order a few years ago, “just in case”, and I took a few photos of it the last time I visited.

 This is a White Zig Zag Sewing Machine, model 9951 serial no. 4064.
 I don’t know much about the White Sewing Company other than it seems like it was a close second to Singer in the early 1900’s.
 There’s not much information readily available on the web about these machines so this won’t be one of those informative vintage sewing posts (sorry!).